MahdiBaghbani/containers/docs/concepts/build-system.md

 **Rationale:**

-The `path` field (local source) and `url`/`ref` fields (Git source) are mutually exclusive.
-Deep merging would incorrectly combine them, creating invalid configurations that fail validation.
-Per-key replacement ensures only one source type exists per source key.
+- Partial Git overrides reduce duplication when multiple versions share the same repository URL but different refs

-**Extensibility Pattern:**
+- Type switches (local to Git or vice versa) require complete replacement because `path` and `url`/`ref` are mutually exclusive

-If other mutually exclusive field combinations are needed in the future, they should follow the same per-key replacement pattern.
-The implementation in `scripts/lib/manifest.nu` can be extended to handle additional field types that require replacement instead of merge.
+- The implementation in `scripts/lib/manifest.nu` detects source types and routes to appropriate merge functions

 For complete details on multi-platform builds, see the [Multi-Platform Builds Guide](../guides/multi-platform-builds.md).